How we picked our favorites

 Hyperkeratosis and paw balms

 Dog paw balms are also good for treating pre-existing skin conditions such as hyperkeratosis.
 Hyperkeratosis is a health condition dogs suffer when the skin on their feet (or nose) thickens and cracks.
 It’s also referred to as ‘hairy paw.’
 When skin builds up too much (think about the last callous you had), it can itch and crack.
 Cracking can lead to bleeding.
 Bleeding can lead to infection.
-Typically, non-waxed-based balms or butters are better at treating hyperkeratosis than thicker products.
+Typically, non-waxed-based balms or butters are better at treating hyperkeratosis than thicker products — especially those with aloe vera and lanolin.

 The nose knows

-If you’ve ever been in chilly, windy weather, you know your face can get chapped.
+If you’ve ever been in windy, cold weather, you know your face can get chapped.
 It’s no fun — for anyone.
 Dog’s noses are similarly affected by blustery conditions.
 The good news is that you can prevent a wind-whipped more whiff on your waggler.
 Apply a protective balm to your pup’s sensitive nose skin before going out into the cold and afterward to soothe the snooze.

 Warm weather isn’t hazard-free, either.
 Dog’s noses can also get sunburnt.
 Check and see if the balm you’re considering offers any sun protection if you and your pooch are planning to enjoy a long dog day of summer.